-As of March 31, 2022, we had 32 employees.
+As of June 30, 2022, we had 32 employees.
 Over the next several years, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, regulatory affairs, commercial development and sales and marketing.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
-We may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
-We may not be able to significant costs and may divert our management and business development resources.
+We may not be able to effectively manage the expansion of our operations or recruit and train additional qualified expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Future growth would impose significant added responsibilities on members of management, including: